 How to distinguish the true cup and handle pattern from a false one?

 Despite the apparent ease of identifying the cup and handle pattern, there is always the possibility that the pattern will be false.
-In order to determine the true cup and handle pattern we have to identifying several features:
+To determine the true cup and handle pattern we have to identify several features:

 - Cup and handle pattern formation was preceded by a strong upward trend.
 Otherwise, there can’t be any cups.